iambotHQ/zalando-api-client/README.md

-# Rust API client for Zalando API
+# Rust API client for swagger

-## IT WAS GENERATED USING OUR FORK OF SWAGGER BECAUSE OF PROBLEMS WITH RUST ON MASTER
+## GENERATED USING FORKED CODEGEN BECAUSE OF MULTIPLE PROBLEMS ON MASTER
 The shop API empowers developers to build amazing new apps or websites using Zalando shop data and services.

 ## Overview